Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained by volunteering or internships
+- Give examples of any experience you have gained through volunteering or interning

-- Highlight any accomplishments or responsibilities you took on in these roles.
+- You should highlight any achievements or responsibilities you fulfilled in these roles

 References:

-- Make sure you have at least two references from a professional
+- Make sure you have at least two professional references

-Is a Resume Letter exactly the same as a CV?
+Are Resume Letters the Same as a CV?

-In addition, it’s vital to have an up-to-date LinkedIn profile which reflects your work experience and skills as well as to make use of all the tools available to assist you in the process of applying for jobs.
-This is why a professional resume writing service can be a great assistance as they have the skills to help you prepare a resume, CV as well as a cover letter and LinkedIn profile that will get you noticed by hiring managers.
+It is vital to have an up-to-date LinkedIn profile that reflects your work experience and skills as well as to make use of all available tools to help you stand out in the application process for employment.
+This is why a professional resume writing service can be of huge assistance as they have the know-how to assist you to create a resume, CV, cover letter and LinkedIn profile that gets you noticed by hiring managers.

-How to Write a Professional CV and Resume
+How to Write a Quality CV and Resume

-- Use powerful action verbs to describe your success, such as "managed," "led," or "created."
+- Use powerful action verbs to describe your success for example "managed," "led," or "created."

-- Include specific examples and quantitative metrics that show the impact you have had in previous positions.
+- Include specific examples and quantitative metrics that show your contribution in your previous roles.

-- Choose a professional, clean layout and design.
+- Employ a professional, neat layout and style.

-- Avoid putting in unnecessary information such as your interests or references.
+- Be careful not to include unnecessary information, such as your interests or references.

-Take note that the above is just a suggestion and is not a perfect fit for your individual needs and your industry.
+Note that this is just a sample and should be tailored to your individual needs and your industry.

 What to write about Yourself on your Resume